Jack B. TenneyDemocratic

 - QUOTABLE: "Americanism means the protection of an unorganized majority from an organized minority as well as the protection of a helpless minority from an inconsiderate and thoughtless majority."

-- Supreme Court Decision: In May 1951, the U.S. Supreme Court ruled that state legislators enjoy common-law immunity from liability for their legislative acts, an immunity that is similar in origin and rationale to that accorded Congressmen under the Speech or Debate Clause.
+- Supreme Court Decision: In March 1949, William Brandhove sued the Senate Factfinding Committee on UnAmerican Activities (chaired by Tenney) over the damage done to his reputation as a result of his being called to testify before the committee in 1947.
+In May 1951, the U.S. Supreme Court ruled that state legislators enjoy common-law immunity from liability for their legislative acts, an immunity that is similar in origin and rationale to that accorded Congressmen under the Speech or Debate Clause.
 (Tenney v.
 Brandhove, 341 U.S. 367)

 Source: California Blue Book (1938), (1954)